-KNOT AND CORD SIZE COMPARISONS
+550 PARACORD KNOT AND CORD SIZE COMPARISONS: Cobra vs. King Cobra

-King Cobra Width: 1 3/8″ | Approx. 2 feet of cord per inch
+550 King Cobra Width: 1 3/8″ | Approx. 2 feet of cord per inch

 Thickness: Approx. 5/8″

 Keep in mind measurements can vary slightly based on cord lots.
-So that you can see just how much more hefty the King Cobra bracelet is compared to the regular Cobra knot bracelet, here are photos to get an idea of the difference.
+So that you can see just how much more hefty the King Cobra bracelet is than the regular Cobra knot bracelet, here are photos to get an idea of the difference.
 View our slideshow below for more comparison photos.

 The King Cobra paracord bracelet is approximately twice the size of the standard Cobra knot bracelet.
 Check it out and ask me any questions you may have before you order to make sure the King Cobra is right for you.
-This is one serious paracord bracelet!
+This is one weighty paracord bracelet!

 Paracord Paul’s Exclusive 275 Tactical Cord vs. 550 Paracord